ikkez/F3-Sugar/README.md

 ## F3 Sugar

-some custom helpers and plugins for the [PHP Fat-Free Framework](https://github.com/bcosca/fatfree)
+This is the collection of my custom helpers and plugins for the [PHP Fat-Free Framework](https://github.com/bcosca/fatfree)

-### Cortex

-It's a multi-engine ORM / ODM based on F3's data mapper and comes with support for relations and more.

-***

-### Currency

-It's a currency rate plugin, that offers a conversion tool and some more stuff.

-***

-### FAL

-A File Abstraction Layer across multiple filesystem adapters, with meta data support and F3 Caching features.

-***

-### Pagination

-A little class that helps you to build a pagebrowser for your template and setup specific pagination routing.

-***

-### SchemaBuilder

-A SQL database extension for managing database table structures.

-***

-### Sheet

-Just some tools for parsing CSV files and generating Excel documents.

-***

 #### License

-Copyright (C) 2012-2014 Christian Knuth
+Copyright (C) 2017 Christian Knuth

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by